calebkartchner2002/Docker-Certification/udemy-section-notes/section6.md

 - When setting a Dockerfile's USER, use numbers, which work better in Kubernetes than using names.
 - if `ps` doesn't exist in you container, you can always install it: `apt-get update && apt-get install procps`

-## Assignemnt: Edit code running in containers with bind mounts
+## Assignemnt 2: Edit code running in containers with bind mounts
 - The main premise will be to use bind mounts to add developing capabilities to you web server without actually changing anything on the host.
 - Succesfully ran the server using a volume and changed the file dynamically, seeing the containerized website change in real time